Italofile is supported by its audience. When you make a purchase through qualifying links on our site, we may earn an affiliate commission.

 Abruzzo is bordered by three other regions: Le Marche, Lazio, and Molise.
 It is divided into four provinces: L’Aquila, Teramo, Pescara, and Chieti.

-As you can see from the terrain map below, Abruzzo is largely hilly to mountainous.
+Much of Abruzzo is largely hilly to mountainous.
 Its capital, L’Aquila, rests in the foothills below the Gran Sasso mountain chain, the highest peaks in the Apennine range.

 But Abruzzo also has a long coast along the Adriatic Sea that stretches for 82 miles/133 km.
 The provinces of Teramo, Pescara, and Chieti all boast perfectly nice beaches that are far less touristy than those in other parts of the country.
 San Benedetto del Tronto, Pescara, Giulianova, and Vasto are just a few of Abruzzo’s popular seaside resort towns.